ajthor/rpi-cluster-salt/README.md

 If you want to have a local configuration, that's fine, too!
 Take a look at the [Salt Documentation](https://docs.saltstack.com/en/latest/topics/tutorials/states_pt1.html) for more information on configuring Salt.

-#### 3. Configure the Minion
+#### 3. Configure the Minion Manually

 Even the Master, in most cases, will be managed by salt.
 However, the Master can't configure itself if you don't configure salt-minion on the device.
-The Master should have salt-minion installed, but in order to configure the node using Salt, we need to modify `/etc/salt/minion`, and add just a single line to the file.
+The Master should have salt-minion installed, but in order to provision the node using Salt, we need to modify `/etc/salt/minion`, and add just a single line to the file:

 ```
 master: 127.0.0.1